Ralph and Terry Kovel: Lectures

 Ralph and Terry Kovel have lectured to audiences in museums, historical societies, department stores, home and garden shows, antique shows, colleges, and charitable fundraisers.

 Website

-The Kovels have had an online presence since 1996.
-Kovels.com was created in 1998.
-It currently lists over a million actual prices for antiques and collectibles from the United States, Canada, and Europe, individually reviewed by experts.
-The website also offers news, identification information, readers’ questions with expert answers, a database of factory marks, pictures, and community features like forums, calendar of events, business directory with antique-related services and more.
-It also includes a weekly eNewsletter ("Kovels Komments"), and other free information, as well as the subscription print newsletter, a paid membership subscription to the website and other buying guides and publications from the Kovels.
-It now has hundreds of thousands of unique visitors each month.
+The Kovels online presence began in 1996.
+Their website was created in 1998.
+It lists over a million actual prices for antiques and collectibles from the United States, Canada, and Europe, individually reviewed by experts.
+The website offers news, identification information, readers’ questions with expert answers, a database of factory marks, pictures, and community features like forums, calendar of events, business directory with antique-related services and more.
+It includes a weekly eNewsletter ("Kovels Komments"), and other free information, as well as the subscription print newsletter, a paid membership subscription to the website and other buying guides and publications from the Kovels.
+It has hundreds of thousands of unique visitors each month.